luyadev/luya.io/docs/guide/concepts/hooks.md

 });
 ```

-As the `luya\Hook::iterate()` method can be called multiple times the hook iteration array contains now 4 elements which can be rendered as following:
+As the <class name="luya\Hook" method="iterate" /> method can be called multiple times the hook iteration array contains now 4 elements which can be rendered as following:

 ```php
 <ul>